Operation Bribie: Return to the battlefield, 18 February 1967

-During the sweep one of the missing Australians—Lance Corporal Vic Otway—was unexpectedly found alive, having spent the night in close proximity to the Viet Cong after being wounded in both legs and falling just metres from the machine-gun he had been assaulting.
+During the sweep one of the missing Australians—Lance Corporal Vic Otway—was unexpectedly found alive, having spent the night near the Viet Cong after being wounded in both legs and falling just metres from the machine-gun he had been assaulting.
 Unable to answer calls from other members of his platoon for fear of being discovered, he was presumed to have been killed.
 Lying still for four hours, Otway had managed to crawl 70 m to the rear after dark, before artillery fire and airstrikes began to fall on the area.
 Digging a shell scrape for protection from the American napalm strikes, he was subsequently wounded again by shrapnel.
 After first light he had continued to crawl back towards the Australian lines, but was confronted by a group of Viet Cong soldiers just 6 m away.
 Otway attempted to fire on them, however his weapon jammed, and the Viet Cong had walked past him unaware of his presence.
 Continuing their search, the Australians then located and recovered the bodies of the six dead from 5 Platoon.
 Most had been burnt beyond recognition by napalm, while at least one had been stripped of his webbing and equipment.
 The burnt out APC was also recovered.
 On the side the Viet Cong had written "DU ME UC DAI LOI" in blood; loosely translated into English as "Get fucked Australians".
 Its destruction was subsequently completed by the cavalry and the burnt out hull was recovered to Nui Dat.
 (Note: According to Anderson the hull was recovered aboard a flatbed trailer; however, McNeill & Ekins state that it was towed back to Nui Dat.)
 At 10:35 A Squadron then undertook a thorough search of the area.